GeosoftInc/gxpy/docs/GXDGW.rst

 ::

-   The text label tied to each Dialogue component.
+   The text label tied to each Dialog component.

 .. autoattribute:: geosoft.gxapi.DGW_TEXT